Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Formulation of the Long-Term Collision Avoidance Problem

 \subsection{Selection of the Risk Metric}

 Probability-based criteria are the most widely employed indicators to assess the likelihood of a collision \cite{Alfriend2000}.
-Nonetheless, many operators adopt a miss-distance strategy that only relies on the objects' mean state, so no information about the uncertainty is used.
-In this work, the use of three distinct metrics is analyzed, namely the \acrlong{ipc} ($\ipc$), the maximum \acrlong{ipc} ($\ipcmax$), and the miss distance ($\dmiss$).
+Nonetheless, many operators adopt a separation distance strategy that only relies on the objects' mean state, so no information about the uncertainty is used.
+In this work, the use of three distinct metrics is analyzed, namely the \gls{ipc}, which will be indicated with $\ipc$, the maximum \gls{ipc}, indicated with $\ipcmax$, and the separation distance $\dmiss$.

-The most common metric used to formulate the \gls{ca} condition in the short-term \gls{ca} optimization problem is $\pc$.
+The most common metric used to formulate the \gls{ca} condition in the short-term \gls{ca} optimization problem is \gls{pc}.
 Typically an upper limit is set on this variable so that at \gls{tca} $\pc<\pclim$.
-When considering the long-term problem, the integral formula for the computation of $\pc$ must consider the uncertainty in the position and velocity of the two space objects \cite{Coppola2012}.
+When considering the long-term problem, the integral formula for the computation of \gls{pc} must consider the uncertainty in the position and velocity of the two space objects \cite{Coppola2012}.
 Moreover, this metric is highly nonlinear, thus unsuitable for a convex formulation.
-An alternative approach consists in setting a limit on $\ipc$ rather than on $\pc$. $\ipc$ has no dependence on the velocity uncertainty, making it simpler to compute.
-Additionally, $\ipc$ can be further simplified to the \acrlong{smd} ($\smd$), transforming the collision avoidance constraint into an ellipsoidal keep-out zone, as shown in the following.
+An alternative approach is setting a limit on \gls{ipc} rather than on \gls{pc}. \gls{ipc} has no dependence on the velocity uncertainty, making it simpler to compute.
+Additionally, \gls{ipc} can be further simplified to the \gls{smd}, indicated with $\smd$, transforming the \gls{pc} constraint into an ellipsoidal keep-out zone, as shown in the following.

-The relative position of the primary w.r.t. the secondary is the subtraction of the two multivariate distributions, as in \cref{eq:rel}.
-The \acrlong{smd} is a measure of the stochastic distance between the two normal distributions:
+The relative position of the primary with respect to the secondary is the subtraction of the two multivariate distributions, as in \cref{eq:rel}.
+We define the \gls{smd} at time $t$ as:

-We now consider a reference frame with the three axes aligned to \gls{eci} and centered in the secondary spacecraft to simplify the calculations.
-The combined \gls{hbr} of the two spacecraft is defined as the sum of their individual \gls{hbr}s, and the volume of the two objects is condensed around the primary \cite{Armellin2021}.
-Also, we want to assign the whole uncertainty to the secondary spacecraft.
-So, $\Vec{r}_{rel}(t)$ is shifted by an amount equal to its mean, yielding a multivariate random variable centered at the origin, corresponding to the position of the secondary
+With reference to \cref{fig:covFrame}, we now consider a reference frame $\mathcal{S}$ with axes aligned to \gls{eci} and centered in the secondary spacecraft to simplify the calculations.
+The two spacecraft are assumed to have a spherical geometry, which is described by the \gls{hbr}, indicated with $R_p$ (for the primary) and $R_s$ (for the secondary).
+The combined \gls{hbr} of the two spacecraft is defined as the sum of their individual \glspl{hbr}, $R = R_p + R_s$, and the volume of the two objects is condensed around the primary \cite{Armellin2021}.
+Also, we assign the whole uncertainty to the secondary spacecraft.
+So, $\Vec{r}_{rel}(t)$ is shifted by an amount equal to its mean, yielding a multivariate random variable centered at the position of the secondary, defined as the origin